shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/explore-an-existing-subgraph.md

 ![HOPR Subgraph Playground](../../../.gitbook/assets/hopr-subgraph-playground.png)

-Use a while loop to send query until the result has less than 1000 records.
-This is because a single query can only return 1000 results as maximum.
-In order to get all data, you need to adjust the `skip` variable until the result data length is less than 1000.
+Use a while loop to send queries until the result has less than 1000 records.
+This is because a single query can only return 1000 results maximum.
+In order to get all data, you need to adjust the `skip` variable.

 ```javascript
     try {